What Is a Man-in-the-Middle Attack and How Can You Stay Safe?

 Hypertext transfer protocol (HTTP) transmits information across the internet.
 HTTP spoofing is when a hijacker makes a fake website with a URL that includes characters that look similar to the original intended site.

 This could be using the number zero instead of the letter O or slightly switching words like ABCBank.com to ABCBanking.com.
-The cybercriminal is then able to steal all the information entered during your browsing session.
+The cybercriminal can then steal all the information entered during your browsing session.
 On the other hand, an HTTPS connection is a secure, encrypted version of HTTP and lets you know the site you’re visiting is safe.

 Secure sockets layer (SSL) hijacking

-It can often feel overwhelming when you’re trying to figure out what the best practices are for staying safe online.
+Figuring out the best practices for staying safe online can be overwhelming.
 Many sites use highly technical terms or don’t fully explain the process behind why something happens the way it does.

-Education is your best level of defense against hackers and scammers, and learning about MitM attack methods helps make you a more diligent user.
+Education is your best level of defense against hackers and scammers, and learning about MitM attack methods helps you become a more diligent user.

 Below are some best practices for protecting yourself from a MitM attack.